andaniom/print-service/README.md

-# Eucalyptus Printer Manager
+# Ecalyptus Printer Manager

-This is a simple API for the [Eucalyptus Printer](https://github.com/Eucalyptus/Printer).
+This is a simple API for the [Ecalyptus Printer](https://github.com/andaniom/print-service).

 ## Installation